jobedom/fengshui-theme/README.md

 Dark custom UI theme for Sublime Text 2 and Sublime Text 3.
 Heavily based on [Soda Theme](http://buymeasoda.com/) by Ian Hill.

+**feng shui**
+/fɛŋ ˈʃuːi,ˌfʌŋ ˈʃweɪ/
+_noun_
+A system of laws considered to govern spatial arrangement and orientation in relation to the flow of energy (chi), and whose favourable or unfavourable effects are taken into account when designing.

+Work on a canvas as free and clean as possible.
+Let the water and the air flow.

 Project site: [https://github.com/jobedom/fengshui-theme/](https://github.com/jobedom/fengshui-theme)

 ## Design